tohagan/stlive/README.md

 You'll find it helpful in speeding up creating new apps and ensuring they are consistently configured.
 The [`defaults.config`](https://github.com/tohagan/stlive/blob/master/defaults.config) file contains a list of all the options and their default settings.
 The properties are all documented with comments inside this file.

 The first time you run the app, it will create a copy of the [`defaults.config`](https://github.com/tohagan/stlive/blob/master/defaults.config) file to `~/.stlive.config`.
-You can then edit this users settings file to configure your preferences.
+You can then edit this user settings file to configure your preferences.

-Setting & command line properteris for `stlive create` include:
+Setting & command line properties for `stlive create` include:

 - Your company's reversed domain name (com.mycompany)
 - Set of PhoneGap plugins added to new projects.